-The Gilt Creek deposit lies approximately 400m north of the Wenot deposit.
-Whereas the Wenot deposit is a shearhosted orogenic gold deposit, Gillt Creek is an intrusion hosted gold deposit, however the age and mineralogy of the two is consistent.
-At Gilt Creek, in April 2022, the exploration team commenced an in-depth study of the historical drill data that represents the depth extension of the deposit mined by the Fennell pit.
-Iamgold completed a historical resource, based on the 46 holes totalling over 27,000m, drilled in 2006-7 testing below the Fennell pit.
-The drilling confirmed that the gold mineralization hosted by the Omai quartz diorite stock continues below the Fennell pit and to depths of at least 967m below surface.
-The Fennell pit produced approximately 2.4 million ounces of gold between 1993 and 2005.
+The Gilt Creek deposit lies approximately 400 m north of the Wenot deposit.
+Whereas the Wenot deposit is a shear-hosted orogenic gold deposit, Gilt Creek is an intrusion-hosted gold deposit, however the age and mineralogy of the gold mineralization is consistent.
+At Gilt Creek, in April 2022, the exploration team commenced an in-depth study of the historical drill data that represents the depth extension of the deposit mined by the Fennel pit.
+Iamgold completed a historical resource, based on the 46 holes totalling over 27,000 m drilled in 2006-2007, testing below the Fennell pit.
+The drilling confirmed that the gold mineralization hosted by the Omai quartz diorite stock continues below the old pit and to depths of at least 967 m below surface.
+The old Fennel pit produced approximately 2.4 million ounces of gold between 1993 and 2005.

-A second NI 43-101 Mineral Resource Estimate on October 20, 2022 announced a more than doubling of January's initial NI 43-101 Mineral Resource Estimate, to an Indicated Mineral Resource of 1.9 million ounces (171% increase) and an Inferred Mineral Resource of 1.8 million ounces (89% increase).
-The Mineral Resource Estimate incorporates two gold deposits that occur on the property, the shear-hosted Wenot deposit and the adjacent intrusive-hosted Gilt Creek Deposit, located 400 m to the north:
+A second NI 43-101 Mineral Resource Estimate on October 20, 2022 announced a more than doubling of January 2022's initial NI 43-101 Mineral Resource Estimate, to an Indicated Mineral Resource of 1.9 million ounces (171% increase) and an Inferred Mineral Resource of 1.8 million ounces (89% increase).
+This Mineral Resource Estimate incorporates two gold deposits that occur on the property, the shear-hosted Wenot deposit and the adjacent intrusive-hosted Gilt Creek Deposit, located 400 m to the north: